-The principal will assign each student to the appropriate classroom and program.
-Any questions or concerns about the assignment should be discussed with the principal.
+The Principal will assign each student to the appropriate classroom and program.
+Any questions or concerns about the assignment should be discussed with the Principal.
 Parent requests for student placement with a particular teacher are not accepted.
-If there are teacher's characteristics that parents feel is essential to their child's social, emotional and academic success, complete a characteristic request form and schedule a meeting with the principal to discuss your student's needs.

 EARLY DISMISSAL

 When school is dismissed early due to an emergency or weather related issues, the school will notify you through instant messenger and contact the radio and T.V. stations.
 Please make sure you have plans made for this, and that you have discussed this with your child.
 This information should also be on the back of your child's Emergency Form which is in the office.